-· Despite being the most polluting mode of travel per capita, private jets and their ultrawealthy users remain exempt from aviation taxes, revealing a significant gap in environmental accountability.

-- Carbon emissions: Private jets are 5-14 times more carbon-intensive than commercial flights.
-Germany alone is responsible for nearly 10% of European private jet emissions, ranking fourth overall, behind the UK, France, and Italy (Murphy and Simon 2021). - Affluence of users: The average net worth of private jet users is EUR 1.3 billion, making them largely unaffected by price increases (Murphy and Simon 2021).
+- Despite being the most polluting mode of travel per capita, private jets and their ultrawealthy users remain exempt from aviation taxes, revealing a significant gap in environmental accountability. - Carbon emissions: Private jets are 5-14 times more carbon-intensive than commercial flights.
+Germany alone is responsible for nearly 10% of European private jet emissions, ranking fourth overall, behind the UK, France, and Italy. - Affluence of users: The average net worth of private jet users is EUR 1.3 billion, making them largely unaffected by price increases.
 Chartering a private jet from Berlin to Frankfurt costs EUR 7,000-15,000.
 Flights beyond the EU can be far more expensive.
-A flight to Bali, for example, can cost up to EUR 100,000, making even a high tax on such a flight negligible in comparison (van der Graaf 2024). - · While Germany technically taxes private jet kerosene (§ 27 of the Energy Tax Act), loopholes enable large operators to avoid this tax.
+A flight to Bali, for example, can cost up to EUR 100,000, making even a high tax on such a flight negligible in comparison. - While Germany technically taxes private jet kerosene (§27 of the Energy Tax Act), loopholes enable large operators to avoid this tax.